ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

 # Configurations and secrets 🤫

-  Following the battle-tested concepts of [Twelve-Factor App](https://12factor.net) in node.js the best approach to store API Keys and database string connections, it's with **dotenv**.
+  Following the battle-tested concepts of [Twelve-Factor App](https://12factor.net) for node.js the best approach to store API Keys and database string connections, it's by using **dotenv**.

-  By using a `.env` file, that you must never commit (but it has to exist with default values in your repository) the npm package `dotenv` loads the .env file and put the vars into `process.env`
+  Put a `.env` file, that must never be committed _(but it has to exist with default values in your repository)_ then, the npm package `dotenv` loads the .env file and insert the vars into the `process.env` object of node.js.

-  This may be good enough but, we add an extra step, have a `config/index.ts` file where you call `dotenv` and load the .env file and also use a config object, with the proper structure.
+  That could be enough but, I like to add an extra step.
+  Have a `config/index.ts` file where the `dotenv` npm package and loads the .env file and then I use an object to store the variables, so we have a structure and code autocompletion.

   _config/index.js_
   ```javascript